KaterynaD/AWS-Sage-Maker-Machine-Learning-Experiments-Automation/README.md

 Type of experiments:
 1. Parameters and/or Features (original from a dataset or calculated) sets impact on a model score
 -  Quick research without cross validaton "01.AWS SageMaker XGBoost Classification Training Model Experiment (Features and Parameters research).ipynb"
--  Deep models comparison with cross validation and performing t-test "02.AWS SageMaker XGBoost Classification Training Models with cross validation Experiment (Features and Parameters research)"
+-  Deep models comparison with cross validation and performing t-test "02.AWS SageMaker XGBoost Classification Training Models with cross validation Experiment (Features and Parameters research)" Works well with limited number of comparing models 2-3.
+With 10+ models 10 folds failed to exrtact results.
--  Deep models comparison using native XGBoost CV "03.AWS SageMaker XGBoost Classification Training Models using native XGBoost CV for cross validation Experiment (Features and Parameters research)". t-test is conducted at the end.
+-  Deep models comparison using native XGBoost CV "03.AWS SageMaker XGBoost Classification Training Models using native XGBoost CV for cross validation Experiment (Features and Parameters research)".
+Works for 40+ models and 10 folds. t-test is conducted at the end.
 XGBoost CV is extended to extract a best model and folds metrics.
 This additional information is stored in output.tar.gz

 Training and cross validation can use a standard XGBoost evaluation metric (ROC-AUC) or custom (gini).
 Each experiment run returns train/valid errors to estimate overfitting.
 There is an option to extract feature importance if needed and perform prediction on test data.
 Standard erros of the mean and standard deviation are returned and analyzed along with cross validation metric (standard ROC-AUC or custom gini) means.